Stay MotivatedMix Up Your Fitness Routine

 - Walk for a cause

 - Register to attend a Wellness Program that is a fit for you!

 Even a power walk through an outlet mall can provide a different twist on your usual walking circuit.
 Enjoy the beauty of our new hospital campus while walking around our one-mile Harris Walking Trail.

 Changing activity not only helps some people enjoy exercise more, it may encourage them to keep exercising while others still doing the same-old-same-old drop out.
 So, stop yawning, and start…Zumba?
 View the current calendar of fitness classes available to Fitness Club members.

 Social Support Encourages Physical Activity

 If you've been exercising alone for months, the American Council on Exercise suggests you take a class (Pilates, yoga or TRX) or join a club (cycling, dancing).
-Save $100 this month when you join Woman’s Fitness Club and choose from many classes.
+Save on your new membership this month when you join Woman’s Fitness Club and choose from many classes.

 An exercise buddy (or two) makes such support even more personal.
 If you decided to become more active this spring, having an exercise buddy may help you achieve and maintain that goal.
 A personal trainer is another motivator to keep your workout a priority and teach you new skills.